Jarrod Ramos identified at Capital Gazette shooter

 “That’s what happened here.
 Editors died.
 It’s just a fact,” she said.

-Mr. Ramos’s Twitter feed boils over with resentment against the Capital Gazette and Maryland officials.
+Mr. Ramos‘ Twitter feed boils over with resentment against the Capital Gazette and Maryland officials.

 His Twitter handle is “@EricHartleyFrnd,” Eric Hartley being the name of the columnist who had written the initial column under the headline “Jarrod wants to be your friend,” a reference to Mr. Ramos’s stalking conviction, which started with Facebook approaches.